thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/MACUSA.md

 ---
+collection: Harrypedia
-title: "Magical Congress of the United States of America (MACUSA)"
+title: Magical Congress of the United States of America (MACUSA)
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Mrs. Rowling would have this established in 1693[^210228-8] with the primary